bluejw/BayesDCG/README.md

 # BayesDCG

-**BayesDCG: Bayesian Structural Learning of Directed Cyclic Graphs for Time-Series Causal Discovery**
+**BayesDCG: Bayesian Structural Learning of Directed Cyclic Graphs for Longitudinal Causal Discovery**

 R data and code for the paper:
-"Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Time-Series Data".
+"Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Longitudinal Data Using Instrumental Variables".

 ## Instructions for Use

-This repository contains the R code generating simulated datasets and implementing the Bayesian structural learning algorithm proposed in the paper "Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Time-Series Data".
+This repository contains the R code generating simulated datasets and implementing the Bayesian structural learning algorithm proposed in the paper "Directed Cyclic Graphs for Simultaneous Discovery of Time-Lagged and Instantaneous Causality from Longitudinal Data Using Instrumental Variables".

 In the folder "Data_and_Code":